 Breitling Navitimer Cosmonaute, ref.
 21012

-OK, I snuck in a second chronograph here.
-It’s only because my roots are in aerospace engineering and the space program.
-Mercury Astronaut Scott Carpenter’s progeny is a prime example of a purpose-built tool watch.
-The Cosmonaute’s claim to fame is a 24 hour dial so you can tell day from night when they’re no longer indicated by light and dark –as in when you’re circling the earth every 90 minutes, or holed up in the basement playing Grand Theft Auto V.
+So, OK, I snuck in a second chronograph here.
+However, it is only because my roots are in aerospace engineering and the space program.
+For instance, Mercury Astronaut Scott Carpenter’s progeny is a prime example of a purpose-built tool watch.
+The Cosmonaute’s claim to fame is a 24 hour dial so you can tell day from night when they are no longer indicated by light and dark –as in when you are circling the earth every 90 minutes, or holed up in the basement playing Grand Theft Auto V.